 Broken Base: Better than the original movie?
 Or is the original still the best?
 Woe betide the one who voices an opinion on the subject!

-Complaining About Movies You Haven't Watched: Gene Wilder (the Willy Wonka from the 1971 film) notably dismissed the new film as well as claiming to have no intentions of actually watching it based solely on it's advertisements.
+Complaining About Movies You Haven't Watched: Gene Wilder (the Willy Wonka from the 1971 film) notably dismissed the new film as well as claiming to have no intentions of actually watching it based solely on its advertisements.
+Ultimately subverted when Wilder later called the film an "insult" and expressed his disappointment with director Tim Burton, implying he had actually seen the film.

 Purity Sue: Charlie's a saint in comparison to his 1971 self (who was still a good kid, but flawed like a regular child).
-He's hardly even given a chance to test his character for the first half of the film, whereas in '71 he faces the temptation of both Slugworth's deal and the fizzy lifting drinks.
-This is more in line with how he was written in the book, so whether or not staying faithful to the book was a good thing in this case depends on the viewer.
+He's got Incorruptible Pure Pureness and is hardly even given a chance to test his character for the first half of the film, whereas in '71 he faces the temptation of both Slugworth's deal and the fizzy lifting drinks.
+This is more in line with how he was written in the book, so whether or not staying faithful to the book is a good thing in this case depends on the viewer.

 Uncanny Valley: Though no one ever mentions it, Violet's mother has clearly had some plastic surgery.